Spinal Cord Injury Explained

 Complete Spinal Cord Injury

 Less than 30% of spinal cord injuries are complete.
-A complete spinal cord injury occurs when the spinal cord is fully severed or compressed, resulting in the loss of all movement and sensation below damaged area.
+A complete spinal cord injury occurs when the spinal cord is fully severed or compressed, resulting in the loss of all movement and sensation below the damaged area.
 There is still a potential for some level of recovery.

 Incomplete Spinal Cord Injury